Stochastic trace estimation for parameter-dependent matrices applied to spectral density approximation: Application to spectral density approximation

-The two pseudoinverses on \reflin{lin:4-nystromchebyshev-nystrom-pp} need to be computed with care.
+The two pseudoinverses on line \ref{lin:4-nystromchebyshev-nystrom-pp} need to be computed with care.
 One way to ensure numerical stability is to consider an associated eigenvalue problem and threshold the smallest eigenvalues~\cite{lin-2017-randomized-estimation, epperly-2022-theory-quantum}.
 However, this makes the algorithm significantly more complicated, and we found that it improves accuracy only slightly.
 Instead, we use the standard NumPy least-squares solver when applying $\mtx{K}_1(t_i)^{\dagger}$, which is based on the LAPACK DGELSD routine, and likewise truncates the smallest eigenvalues by treating them as zero if they are smaller than a certain threshold.
 We have found a threshold of $10^{-5}$ times the largest eigenvalue to give the best results in our numerical experiments.

 To ensure numerical accuracy, we found it crucial to separately treat regions where the spectral density nearly vanishes, because there are no eigenvalues in or close to the region.
 Especially for small smoothing parameters $\sigma$, the rapid decay of the Gaussian $g_{\sigma}$ will cause $\mtx{K}_1(t) \approx \mtx{\Omega}^{\top} g_{\sigma}(t\mtx{I}_n - \mtx{A}) \mtx{\Omega}$ to be close to zero for parameter values $t$ located in such regions.
-Hence, on \reflin{lin:4-nystromchebyshev-nystrom-pp} we would compute the pseudoinverse of an almost zero matrix, which can be extremely unstable; see \reffig{fig:zerocheck}.
-To detect this situation, we can cheaply compute the Girard-Hutchinson estimate $\Trace(\mtx{K}_1(t)) / n_{\mtx{\Omega}}$ of the nuclear norm.
-If this estimate is small (in our experiments, smaller than $10^{-5}$), we use it as an indicator that $t$ is within a region with a nearly vanishing spectral density, and therefore set $\widetilde{\underline{\phi}}_{\sigma}^{(m)}(t) = 0$ instead of computing the full expression on \reflin{lin:4-nystromchebyshev-nystrom-pp}.
+Hence, on line \ref{lin:4-nystromchebyshev-nystrom-pp} we would compute the pseudoinverse of an almost zero matrix, which can be extremely unstable; see \cref{fig:zerocheck}.
+To detect this situation, we can cheaply estimate the nuclear norm with the Girard-Hutchinson estimate $\Trace(\mtx{K}_1(t)) / n_{\mtx{\Omega}}$.
+If this estimate is small (in our experiments, smaller than $10^{-5}$), we use it as an indicator that $t$ is within a region with a nearly vanishing spectral density, and therefore set $\widetilde{\underline{\phi}}_{\sigma}^{(m)}(t) = 0$ instead of computing the full expression on line \ref{lin:4-nystromchebyshev-nystrom-pp}.